rajvatsal/todo/README.md

     - ~~create default projects on logic~~
     - ~~list all the projects on the projects page.~~
     - add a add project button in .page
+    - add edit button
+    - update page on My projects when you have added a project in projects
+    - open project when you click on it
   - add remove buttons on
     - Project form. <!-- cancel mid form completion. -->
     - Task-container.